galtproject/galtproject-docs/whitepaper/en/Whitepaper.md

 For voting in a particular Governance Group, all the participants use their Reputation in this group.

 #### Staking rewards in Oracles property registry (OPR)
 Protocol participants are rewarded for choosing the Arbitrators.
-The reward is proportional to how much Reputation staked on the Arbitrators in a particular group.
+The reward is proportional to how much GALT staked on the Arbitrators in a particular group.
 The Reward is given to:

 - the GALT token holders for locking GALT and staking Reputation on the Arbitrators;
 - the Property owners for locking a land plot or real estate token and staking Reputation on the Arbitrators;